-- …and several more.
+and several more.

+>

-If you do not qualify for a waiver via one of these programs, you can still request one on the basis of financial hardship.
+> If you do not qualify for a waiver via one of these programs, you can still request one on the basis of financial hardship.
 Applicants applying under this designation should meet the U.S. Department of Education definition of “low income” (you don’t need to be a U.S. citizen, you just need to fit the definition in these guidelines.)
 If you qualify, fill out the form at this link and keep in mind that it may take up to ten days to receive a reply.
 We cannot extend the deadline for students waiting on the fee waiver process.
 Additionally, there is no need to apply for a waiver if you apply before October 31st.

+>

-Beyond the application fee, there can be costs related to the GRE and TOEFL and a fee for a transcript from your undergraduate institution.
+> Beyond the application fee, there can be costs related to the GRE and TOEFL and a fee for a transcript from your undergraduate institution.
 The Educational Testing Service offers some support for students facing financial hardship related to the GRE.
-Please contact us if you have exhausted these options and the GRE is still a financial barrier for you.
+Emory does not require or allow submission of the GRE test, so this is not a consideration for us!
 Emory accepts unofficial transcripts for the application–these are often available free to the student.
 We do require an official, sealed transcript be submitted directly to the graduate school if a student accepts an offer of admission.
 We also require submission of either TOEFL or IELTS scores for international applicants.
 We will waive this requirement for students who have studied for one or more years at a domestic institution.
 Often, students ask to provide additional documents…subject test scores, certificates, etc. The correct (and least expensive) way to incorporate these is in your C.V./resume or personal statement.
 Please do not provide materials that are not requested.

+>

-We hope that cost will not be a barrier for any Emory applicant.
+> We hope that cost will not be a barrier for any Emory applicant.
 Please contact us if you need assistance.